Pagure/pagure/doc/configuration.rst

 This configuration key allows you to host private repositories.
-These repositories are visible only to the creator of the repository and to the user who are given access to the repository.
+These repositories are visible only to the creator of the repository and to the users who are given access to the repository.
 No information is leaked about the private repository which means redis doesn't have the access to the repository and even fedmsg doesn't get any notifications.